pheianox/solid-former/README.md

 |`submit()`| Submits form |

 ## Contributions
-Always welcome to people who can improve the codebase/performance or add something useful
+Always welcome to people who can improve or add something useful